-- At delivery, the unit MUST be checked for damage and completeness.
-Any damage or missing parts MUST be reported immediately to the claims agent of the carrier. - Bring the packed unit as close as possible to its final installation position to prevent damage during transport. - Prepare in advance the path along which you want to bring the unit to its final installation position. - When handling the unit, take into account the following: - Fragile, handle the unit with care. - Keep the unit upright in order to avoid compressor damage.
+- At delivery, the unit must be checked for damage.
+Any damage must be reported immediately to the carrier's claims agent. - Bring the packed unit as close as possible to its final installation position to prevent damage during transport. - When handling the unit, take into account the following: - Fragile, handle the unit with care. - Keep the unit upright in order to avoid compressor damage. - Choose in advance the path along which the unit is to be brought in

-3.1 Outdoor unit
+3.2 Outdoor unit

-3.1.1 To unpack the outdoor unit
+3.2.1 To unpack the outdoor unit

-3.1.2 To handle the outdoor unit
+3.2.2 To handle the outdoor unit